-The variables adopted derive from a vast majority of prior literature: Curcio and Hasan (2015), Ahmed et al. (1999), Bouvatier and Lepetit (2008), Fonseca and Gonzalez (2008), based on the regression of bank loan loss provisions on various explanatory variables.
+The variables adopted derive from a vast majority of prior literature (Curcio & Hasan, 2015; Ahmed et al., 1999; Bouvatier & Lepetit, 2008; Fonseca & Gonzalez, 2008) based on the regression of bank loan loss provisions on various explanatory variables.

 A full list of variables and their definitions is provided below, as well as the rationale for a predicted relationship.
-In order to avoid the influence on the results due to the different size of credit institutions, variables referred to single banks have been scaled by average total assets; this is a way to mitigate potential estimation problems with heteroskedasticity.
-1) Dependent variable.
-LLP: the ratio of loan loss provisions to total assets at time t for the bank i.
+In order to avoid influencing the results due to the different size of credit institutions, variables referred to single banks have been scaled by average total assets; this is a way to mitigate potential estimation problems with heteroskedasticity.

+Dependent variable

+LLP is the ratio of loan loss provisions to total assets at time t for the bank i.
 In line with previous literature, the value of the ratio is believed to be able to identify the magnitude of earnings management practices in the banking industry.

-2) Non-discretionary variables.
+Non-discretionary variables

 The first group of independent variables could be defined as non-discretionary (or objective) components of loan loss provisions, intended as direct proxies for the default risk of the loan portfolio and aimed at distinguishing between general and specific provisions.
-They consist of NPL, the ratio of non-performing loans to total assets that occurred at the bank i at time t.
+They consist of: 1) NPL, the ratio of non-performing loans to total assets that occurred at the bank i at time t.
 It represents the current level of losses within the loan portfolio.
-NPL can be considered a proxy for the part of loan-loss provisioning regarding specific provisions; it appears as the best proxy for loan portfolio credit risk and it is expected to be positively related to changes in NPL.

-LOA: the ratio of customer loans to total assets that occurred at the bank i at time t.
+NPL can be considered a proxy for the part loan-loss provisioning regarding of specific provisions; it appears as the best proxy for loan portfolio credit risk and it is expected to be positively related to changes in NPL; 2) LOA, the ratio of customer loans to total assets that occurred at the bank i at time t.
 It represents the dynamics of losses within the loan portfolio and it is intended as a proxy to capture general provisions.
-As regards its relations with LLP, the influence of LOA is supposed to be positive and depends on the quality of incremental loans; however, the association should be lower than the one between LLP and NPL since the less relevance of general provisions.
+As regards its relationship with LLP, the influence of LOA is supposed to be positive and depends on the quality of incremental loans; however, the association should be lower than the one between LLP and NPL given the lesser relevance of general provisions.

+Discretionary variables

-3) Discretionary variables.
-Three different bank-specific variables, namely current earnings before taxes and loan loss provisions, Tier 1 ratio and one-year-ahead change in earnings before taxes and loan loss provisions, capture the discretionary (i.e. subjective) component of loan loss provisions.
+Three different bank-specific variables, namely current earnings before taxes and loan loss provisions, Tier 1 ratio and one-year-ahead change in earnings before taxes and loan loss provisions, capture the discretionary (i.e. subjective) component of loan loss provisions:

-EAR: the ratio of current earnings before taxes and loan loss provisions to total assets that occurred at the bank i at time t.
-It consists of a pre-impairment operating profit, considered as a measure aimed at testing if income smoothing purposes have occurred.
+- EAR is the ratio of current earnings before taxes and loan loss provisions to total assets that occurred at the bank i at time t.
+It consists of a preimpairment operating profit, considered as a measure aimed at testing if income smoothing purposes have occurred.
 If the sign of the coefficient between LLP and EAR is positive, this means that banks with lower (higher) earnings tend to reduce (increase) loan loss provisions.
 According to the developed hypothesis, the adoption of income smoothing practices is verified and LLP is aimed at stabilizing EAR.
 Therefore, the expected association is positive.